 Is dementia an evitable consequence of getting older?

 No. Old age does not cause dementia, but dementia often affects older adults.
 Dementia simply refers to a condition of mental decline that is so severe that it affects daily activities of living.
 It might be normal to misplace your keys at nearly any age.
-It’s not normal when someone consistently can’t remember the name for the keys, can’t retrace their steps to locate them, and is confused and upset by the whole process.
+It’s not normal when someone consistently can’t remember the name of the keys, can’t retrace their steps to locate them, and is confused and upset by the whole process.

 Are there different types of dementia?

 While Alzheimer’s is the most common and well-known form of dementia, it is not the only type.
 Vascular dementia or vascular cognitive impairment is the next most common type and can occur after circulation is cut off to areas of the brain.
-This can be caused by a massive stroke or smaller events that make a bigger impact in functioning over time.
+This can be caused by a massive stroke or smaller events that make a bigger impact on functioning over time.
 Both Alzheimer’s and vascular dementias cause changes in how the brain works.
-Because different areas of the brain are damaged, it can cause a host of symptoms such as memory loss, difficulties thinking and paying attention, problems with judgement and making decisions, and mood changes.
+Because different areas of the brain are damaged, it can cause a host of symptoms such as memory loss, difficulties thinking and paying attention, problems with judgment and making decisions, and mood changes.

 Is dementia irreversible?

 Sometimes, some forms of dementia or cognitive decline can occur because of depression, medication side effects, alcohol abuse, thyroid imbalances, and vitamin deficiencies.
 It is wise to pursue a thorough diagnosis from your health professional.
 Your primary care doctor may refer you to a neurologist, neuropsychiatrist, or neuropsychologist for example.

 Are treatments available to help someone with dementia or cognitive decline?